 “Discover key metrics to measure customer service quality and how SalesCloser AI can enhance service and sales.”

 Customer service plays a critical role in the success of any business.
-Whether you’re dealing with an eCommerce platform, a service provider, or any customer-facing industry, the quality of your customer service can make or break the customer experience.
-So, how do you measure customer service effectiveness?
+Whether you’re running an eCommerce platform, managing a service-based company, or operating in any customer-facing industry, the quality of your customer service can significantly impact customer experience and loyalty.
+But how do you know if your customer service is effective?

 1. Customer Satisfaction (CSAT)